You don’t forget the face of the person who was your last hope. -Suzanne Collins

-In the midst of winter, the beauty of dead hydrangeas is a reminder of what was and what’s to come.
+In the midst of a Canadian winter, the beauty of dead hydrangeas is a reminder of what was and what’s to come.

 Past mid-February, here in the Northern hemisphere, we are just one month away from spring equinox.
 Even though the amount by which sunrise and sunset change each day is now perceivable and though the days are becoming noticeably longer, here in Montréal, our streets are lined with huge banks of snow.
 Playing outside with my youngest this weekend, I couldn’t help notice that there are still a few dried flower heads on my hydrangea tree lurking above the two feet of snow on our front yard -a reminder that far below the lifeless sheet of snow and ice, comfortably and patiently, life awaits.